 How to Get to The Amalfi Coast

-Many boats anchor a mile off the coast to take in the breathtaking views.
+Boats usually anchor a mile off the coast to take in the breathtaking views.
 Make sure you are out at sea for the sunset.
 The cotton candy skies will blow your mind.

-Amalfi Coast Gay Travel Tips!
+Amalfi Coast Gay Travel Tips

 LGBT Rights in Italy

-However, despite these liberal milestones, the country only allows registration of same-sex unions, does not allow gay marriage within the country and will not recognize same sex marriage performed in other countries.
+However, despite these liberal milestones, the country only allows registration of same-sex unions, does not allow gay marriage within the country, and will not recognize same-sex marriage performed in other countries.